 The initial stage of treatment for periodontal disease is usually a thorough cleaning that may include scaling or root planing.
 The objective of these non-surgical procedures is to remove etiologic agents such as dental plaque and tartar, or calculus, which cause gingival inflammation and disease.
 Scaling and root planing can be used as a stand-alone treatment, or a preventative measure.
 They are commonly performed on cases of gingivitis and moderate to severe periodontal disease.

-Dr. Nguyen, Dr. Bueso or Dr. Hale will only perform scaling and root planing after a thorough examination of the mouth, which may include taking x-rays and visually examining the mouth.
-Depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of periodontitis, Drs.
-Nguyen, Bueso or Hale may recommend scaling and root planing.
+Dr. Bueso will only perform scaling and root planing after a thorough examination of the mouth, which may include taking x-rays and visually examining the mouth.
+Depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of periodontitis, Dr. Bueso may recommend scaling and root planing.
 In some cases, a local anesthesia may be used during the procedure.

 When scaling is performed, calculus and plaque that attaches to the tooth surfaces is removed.
 The process especially targets the area below the gum line, along the root.
 Scaling is performed with a special dental tool called an ultrasonic scaling tool.
 The scaling tool usually includes an irrigation process that can be used to deliver an antimicrobial agent below the gums to help reduce oral bacteria.